 7.1 There may be times when you feel certain circumstances have had, or will have, a negative effect on your performance.
-If this is the case, you should notify us immediately.
-Please read UCEM's Mitigating Circumstances Procedure (opens new window) for information on how to do this.
+If this is the case, you should notify Student Advice Team via Student Central (opens new window) immediately.
+Please also read UCEM's Mitigating Circumstances Procedure (opens new window) for information on how to do this.